vivekvashist/TIL/git/git_terms.md

 > A stupid content tracker.
 Git is fundamentally a content-addressable filesystem with a VCS user interface written on top of it.

 What does a content-addressable filesystem mean?
 > This means that at the core of Git is a simple key-value data store i.e you can insert any kind of content into a Git repository, for which Git will hand you back a unique key which you can use later to reterive that content.
+Method of storing information so that it may be retrieved based on its content.

 What is `.git` repository?
  > Is a hidden directory where Git contains all information required for version control.